ZhimingDeng5/academicpages/_pages/about.md

 ======

 I am a joint PhD candidate at the University of Melbourne and Shanghai Jiao Tong University.
 My research interests include language assessment, rating scale development and validation, classroom-based assessment, and critical thinking ability.
 I was the recipient of Duolingo Dissertation Research Award in Language Assessment in 2022, British Council Assessment Research Award in 2023, and TOEFL/ILTA (International Language Testing Association) Travel Grant Award in 2024.

 Here is my [CV](https://shengkaiyin.com/files/Shengkai-CV.pdf).
-You can reach me at shengkai.yin1@unimelb.edu.au or DM me on [LinkedIn] (https://www.linkedin.com/in/shengkai-yin/).
+You can reach me at shengkai.yin1@unimelb.edu.au or DM me on [LinkedIn](https://www.linkedin.com/in/shengkai-yin/).

 Employment
 ======

 **Sessional Academic Tutor**	2023 - current
 The University of Melbourne, School of Languages and Linguistics

 **Research Assistant** 	2023 - current
 The University of Melbourne, Language Testing Research Center

 **University Lecture (T&R, full-time)** 	2019 – 2020
 Shanghai Polytechnic University, School of Foreign Languages and Cultural Communication

 **TOEFL Instructor** (part-time)	2017 – 2019
 New Oriental Educational and Teaching Group, Shanghai, China